Kyūdō: Equipment

 Because of the unique shooting technique of kyūdō, protection on the left (bow) arm is not generally required.
 The bow string, when properly released, will travel around the bow hand, coming to rest on the outside of the arm.
 However, on rare occasions a bow hand glove, called an oshidegake (押手弽), is used, which serves to protect the left thumb from injury from the arrow and fletching.
 A forearm protector can also be worn, primarily by beginners, to protect the left arm from being hit by the string.

 Powder made of burnt rice husks called fudeko (筆粉) is applied to the hand that holds the bow to absorb sweat, allowing the bow to turn in the hand.

-Female archers also wear a chest protector called a muneate (胸当て, lit. "[yumi] plastron/chestguard"), which is generally a piece of leather or plastic which is designed to protect the breasts from being struck by the bowstring during shooting.
+Female archers also wear a chest protector called a muneate (胸当て) (yumi plastron/chestguard), which is generally a piece of leather or plastic which is designed to protect the breasts from being struck by the bowstring during shooting.

 Because repeated usage tends to weaken the bowstring, it is not uncommon for a bowstring to break during shooting.
 Hence, many archers carry spare strings in what is called a tsurumaki (弦巻; "bow string roll").
 Traditional tsurumaki are flat yoyo-shaped carriers made of woven bamboo, typically with a leather strap.
 Recently, however, plastic tsurumaki are also coming into use.

 Many archers also have small containers of fudeko and giriko attached to the end of the tsurumaki strap; these containers are called fudeko-ire (筆粉入れ) and giriko-ire (ぎり粉入れ) and are traditionally made of horn or antler (though many modern archers have fudeko-ire and giriko-ire made of plastic).